CrumpLab/MinervaTime/README.md

 ## Development notes

-This repository is currently under development.
+This repository is currently under development and in a flux of major breaking changes.
 Code will generally be created and tested in vignettes, and potentially migrated as functions into this R package.

 ## Installation